shefalishr95/Object-detection-using-YOLOv8-and-RT-DETR/README.md

   - **Precision and Recall**: Measures of the model's identification and classification performance.

 - **Benchmarking**: Results from each configuration were compared to determine the best performing setup.
 YOLOv8 and RT-DETR models were assessed based on mAP scores, precision, recall, and other metrics.

-Future work will include adding inference metrics to evaluate real-world performance, such as speed and efficiency.
-Detailed results and visualizations will be available on the MLflow UI.

 ## Results